GAP-Pathum/MyGPT/README.md

-# Pathum-s-GPT
+# MyGPT
-This is my own text generating application developed using MERN stack
+MyGPT was developed with react native and expo
+Powered by GeminiAI